 - Do a colonic transit study.
 Get them to eat markers on different days, and then a weekor so later, do an x-ray.
 You can see how far round the markers have got!
 Normal transit should be less than 5 days.

 - High fibre diet, increase fluid intake, and avoid constipating drugs

 - Identify and treat metabolic or structural diseases.

 - Consider some patients for psychological help.

-- Osmotic laxatives – these are much more aggressive at keeping fluid in the bowel.
-The active ingredient in many of these is movicol.
-Often these are dissacharides that have no enzyme in the human to break them down.
+- Osmotic laxatives – these are similar, but more effective than bulk forming laxatives at keeping fluid in the bowel.
+The active ingredient in many of these is macrogol (e.g. in movicol).
+Often these are dissacharides for which humans have no enzyme to break them down.
 They are broken down by bacteria into osmotic compounds that help hold fluid in the colon.

 - Stimulants – these should be avoided if at all possible.
 Senna is a common one.
 It is an anthraquinones.
-They can damage young people’s colon, but generally in adults there is no evidence they cause any damage.
+They can cause issues particularly in children, but generally in adults there is no evidence they cause any damage.

 - Again there are various things used to classify this, but again the most important thing is a change in bowel habit.

 - Accounts for 10% of GP visits and 1.5% of adult hospital admission.

 - Worldwide it is the second most common cause of death.
 Most cases are due to infection.
 They can be viral / bacterial / amoebic (rare) / protozoa (e.g. giardia lamblia)